NextronSystems/asgard-manual/administration/group-scan.rst

 A group scan is a scan task which is assigned to one or more asset.
 You define conditions, which can either be labels or the ASGARD Search Query, to specify which assets should be scanned.
-Group scans are used to scan multiple assets with the same settings/configuration.
+Group scans are used to assign identical scans (in terms of settings and configuration) to multiple assets.

 Create Group Scans
 ~~~~~~~~~~~~~~~~~~